Kevinkeya/PR_assignment/README.md

 ### my_rep.m

 This is the function to extract HOG.
 Three methods.
-Please try method 1 or 3.
+Usually method 2 is the most stable one.

 ### HOG.m

-This is another functino for `HOG()`.
+This is another functinon for `HOG()`.
 Pretty useless because of the high error.
-Ignore it please.
+But sometimes if you have an error of 90%, try this maybe.